turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

   standard actions/scripts and have each loop choose randomly among them?
 * As you go, refer back to Skylight to see how your new efforts are affecting the application

+## TODO

+A few additional topics that should be worked in:

+* discuss other tools for load testing -- Apache Bench, Siege, etc.
+* Discuss when / why you would need one of these tools -- the amount of load you need to generate with a test is proportional to the size of your infrastructure
+* Single server process can be saturated pretty easy; large server cloud with advanced optimizations and caching will require more load